witnet/witnet-solidity-bridge/README.md

   specified in `msg.value`.
   - _inputs_:
     - *_dr*: the bytes corresponding to the Protocol Buffers serialization of the data request output.
+    - *_inclusionReward*: the amount of value that will be detracted from the transaction value and reserved for rewarding the reporting of the data request inclusion.
     - *_tallyReward*: the amount of value that will be detracted from the transaction value and reserved for rewarding the reporting of the final result (aka __tally__) of the data request. that is destinated to reward the result inclusion.
+    - *_blockReward*: the amount of value that will be detracted from the transaction value and reserved for rewarding the reporting of block that includes the DR and the result.
   - _output_:
     - *_id*: the unique identifier of the data request.